-Before a student is authorized to use district technology, the student and his/her parent/guardian shall sign and return the Acceptable Use Agreement.
-In that agreement, the parent/guardian shall agree not to hold the district or any district staff responsible for the failure of any technology protection measures or user mistakes or negligence and shall agree to indemnify and hold harmless the district and district staff for any damages or costs incurred.
+Before a student is authorized to use the district's technological resources, the student and his/her parent/guardian shall sign and return the Acceptable Use Agreement specifying user obligations and responsibilities.
+In that agreement, the student and his/ her parent/guardian shall agree not to hold the district or any district staff responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes or negligence.
+They shall also agree to indemnify and hold harmless the district and district personnel for any damages or costs incurred.